Scalp massage for hair growth is a free DIY treatment that’s often touted as a hair loss solution. But does it really work?

 Scalp massage is a type of head massage that can relieve stress, promote relaxation, and stimulate blood flow to the scalp.

-Regular scalp massage has been shown to increase hair thickness in non-balding men, and even reduce the symptoms of male pattern baldness [1-2].
+Regular scalp massage has been shown to increase hair thickness in non-balding men and even reduce the symptoms of male pattern baldness [1-2].
 Scalp massage may also work for female pattern hair loss, but there’s currently limited evidence to confirm this.

 In addition to the benefits for your hair, studies have shown that scalp massage can have a positive impact on stress hormones, blood pressure, and heart rate [3].
 Stress can lead to hair loss if left untreated, so scalp massage may help you regain hair loss after a stressful period.

 Evidence suggests that massaging your scalp really can help boost hair growth.
 But it’s not a one-and-done activity — you’ll need to massage your scalp every day to see an improvement [4].
-And it can take several months for hair growth to become visible.

 That’s because you need to wait for your hair growth cycle to catch up with your new routine.

-The hair shedding phase lasts around three to five months, so you’ll need to wait for any hairs in the shedding phase to move into the growth phase:
+The hair shedding phase lasts around three to five months, so you’ll need to wait for any hairs in the shedding phase to move into the growth phase.
+It can take several months for results to become visible, so take before and after photos to track your progress and help you stay motivated.

-Scalp massage works by increasing blood flow to your follicles.
-This is also how Minoxidil works, which is one of just two proven treatments for androgenetic alopecia.
+Scalp massage for hair loss works by increasing blood flow to your follicles.
+This is also how minoxidil works, which is one of just two treatments approved by regulators for androgenetic alopecia.
+Massaging your scalp can also stretch the cells of the hair follicles, which stimulates them to produce thicker, stronger hair.

 One study found that those who massaged their scalp for at least 50 hours over several months saw hair improvements along the frontal hairline and crown [1].